 #1: User Location and IP Address Mismatch

-This is considered the most common mistake when it comes to geo-targeting in Google Ads.
-The IP (Internet Protocol) address is designated by the ISP (Internet Service Provider) to provide the location of users.
+This is considered the most common mistake regarding geo-targeting in Google Ads.
+The IP (Internet Protocol) address is designated by the ISP (Internet Service Provider) to provide users’ location.
 This is how Google helps you decide where to show your ads, based on the ISP and IP of the customers.

-There are two main errors with this approach—namely, the false positive and the false negative.
-False-positive means that while you may appear in Los Angeles (for example), you are actually not.
-False-negative is the invert of the former and means that while you may actually be in Los Angeles, you don’t appear to be, according to Google.
+There are two main errors with this approach: the false positive and the false negative.
+False-positive means that you are not while you may appear in Los Angeles (for example).
+According to Google, false-negative is the invert of the former and means that while you may be in Los Angeles, you don’t appear to be.
 Hence, the credibility of this approach comes into play.

 The practical solution here is to exclude specific locations.
-For instance, if you have a business selling clothes locally in London but are receiving a high number of clicks from Sri Lanka, you may have to exclude that nation from your campaigns.
+For instance, if you have a business selling clothes locally in London but are receiving many clicks from Sri Lanka, you may have to exclude that nation from your campaigns.
 However, be sure to do so carefully so that you don’t end up alienating potential customers.

 #2: Not Being Specific in Terms of Location

-When you operate a business online, you tend to think—who needs boundaries?
-This thought seems reasonable at first—why stick with one location when you can create an ad and target everyone in the world?
+When you operate a business online, you think—who needs boundaries?
+This thought seems reasonable at first—why stick with one location when you can create an ad and target everyone globally?

 However, you must be specific when it comes to geolocation.
-By creating location-specific ads, you will get better engaged and more meaningful traffic.
-However, you should also know that specifying the target location can also take a lot of time depending on the extent of your campaign.
+Creating location-specific ads will get better engaged and more meaningful traffic.
+However, you should also know that specifying the target location can also take a lot of time, depending on the extent of your campaign.
 So why is it worth the hard work?

-This is because people from different locations will behave differently to a particular business, service, or product.
+People from different locations will behave differently toward a particular business, service, or product.
 For instance, let’s say you have an online store that sells shoes for the winter.
-While you may garner many clicks from colder nations like Canada or Russia, you won’t have much luck with countries like Jamaica, which is hot and sunny year round.
+While you may garner many clicks from colder nations like Canada or Russia, you won’t have much luck with countries like Jamaica, which is hot and sunny year-round.

 #3: Not Setting Up Location Exclusions

-As mentioned above, you need to set up the proper location to ensure that your Google Ads target customers and clients within a specific location, not to people that are merely showing interest.
+As mentioned above, you need to set up the proper location to ensure that your Google Ads target customers and clients within a specific location, not people merely showing interest.
 With this, you will ensure that the searches are more qualified and that your users are more engaged.

 You need to look through the locations you are currently targeting.
 If you do not see the expected results, you should consider setting up exclusions.
 Of course, the results will vary from one location to another; hence, you should know the KPIs (key performance indicators) for each campaign you initiate.